-The Corporation provides comprehensive educational and operational management services, including without limitations human resources, recruiting, operations, finance, technology, instructional support and instructional management services, and personnel to meet its administrative and instruction requirements.
+The Corporation provides comprehensive educational and operational management services, including, without limitations, human resources, recruiting, operations, finance, technology, instructional support and instructional management services, and personnel to meet its administrative and instruction requirements.
 For KIPP Philadelphia Schools, the administrative fee is 12% of the revenue as defined in the academic and services agreement (see Note 11).
-These services are continuously provided over the fiscal year and, therefore, the revenue is recognized over the twelve-month period.
+These services are continuously provided over the fiscal year and, therefore, the revenue is recognized over the twelve-month period, which coincides with the Corporation's fiscal year.